eska-muc/dbvisualizer/README.md

 List of some features, which might be added in future:

-* generate text reports of the database structure (for documentation purposes)
 * Create a Maven Plugin, so that the Documentation can be easily generated in the build process
 * Check, if [Smetana](https://github.com/plantuml/smetana) could be used as a direct library instead of the GraphViz standalone tools
 * run as REST service and provide a web UI, probably using a JS framework like [visjs.org](http://visjs.org/) or [D3js](https://d3js.org/) for visualization